rkumar-1/pixel-Di/README.md

 Can this be simplified?
 Can we hide the complexity cleverly into a library for users to express and utilize for various use cases?
 Perhaps programming multicores can be made as simple as using a declarative programming language like SQL?

 I hear you laugh!
-But, I happen to believe this is a necessity for modern day applications are compute hungry and programing them needs a balance between "the edge" and "the cloud".
+But, I happen to believe this is a necessity for modern day applications, the complexity of which is increasing and are generally compute hungry and are distributed as well.
+The workload needs a balance between "the edge" and "the cloud".

 The quest here is to learn from what others have done and provide a simpler programming model for multi-cores.